Illicit poteen production in Connemara and a proposal to legalise it could provide a much needed jobs boost for the local economy.

 Theologians have long been divided on whether it is morally wrong always to do what’s legally wrong in civil law.

-A 'Newsround' report by Jim Fahy broadcast on 23 January 1977.
+A 'Newsround' report broadcast on 23 January 1977.
+The reporter is Jim Fahy.